Guard Dog Introduction

 Command line to pass to the player when restarting

-If the "Re-Use command line parameters" setting is disabled, this field is used to enter the command line parameters used to execute
+If the "Re-Use command line parameters" setting is disabled, this field is used to enter the command line parameters used to execute the new instance.

 Run this program if the player steps responding